 Available Grant Programs for Small Businesses

-In Rhode Island, several grant programs are available to support small businesses facing operational challenges.
+In Rhode Island, several grant programs are available to support small businesses facing operational challenges, including resources that align with broader support systems like Medicaid and rent aid for employees and owners alike.

 Understanding these options can help you determine the best fit for your business’s needs.